Questions, comments, discussion & chat

 Please report bugs with the software through the issue tracker on our GitHub page.

-We have a Google Group (the Forum link) for comments, interaction with other users, and more general discussion.
+Please use our Google Group (Forum) for comments, interaction with other users, chat, and general discussion on gprMax, GPR, and FDTD.

 PhD theses of the team